leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 5:

-We then need to tell Rails when to use each environment.
+You then need to tell Rails when to use each environment.
 It is highly recommended to use different environments for development and production.

-For this example, we will use S3 for both development and production to test the uploading and confirm files are placed in the correct bucket.
-Since we want to use AWS for both development and production environments, we’ll need to update `config/storage.yml` to have two AWS environments:
+For this example, you'll use S3 for both development and production to test the uploading and confirm files are placed in the correct bucket.
+Since you want to use AWS for both development and production environments, you’ll need to update `config/storage.yml` to have two AWS environments:

 {% highlight ruby %}
 amazon_development: